Keira Knightley – no more patriarchal sex scenes

 The problem here will be the unwillingness of the collective male psyche to let go of its traditional perspective—the ‘male gaze’.
 “Male ego.
 Stop getting in the way,” as Knightley wrote in a 2018 essay.

 This perspective stems from the destructive impact of patriarchy on men.
 In The Prehistory of Sex, Timothy Taylor writes: “Warrior societies… often withhold colostrum from a new-born infant… The event becomes an unconscious primal focus for aggression in later life.”

 The male gaze

 The male gaze emerged with the earliest patriarchies.
-It was the gaze of the warrior upon his defeated enemies’ women, who could be raped, killed or enslaved.
+The victorious warrior gazed upon his defeated enemies’ women.
+He could rape, kill or enslave them at will.

 To be capable of such violence (and sexual violence) required a shattering of the psyche.
 The watered-down effects of this shattering are still with us today, handed down through epigenetic inheritance.
 Anyone who embarks on the path of deep emotional healing stumbles over them—their ‘false self’, their wounded ego.

 In The Politics of Experience, psychologist R.D.
 Laing writes: “When our personal worlds are rediscovered… we discover first a shambles… genitals dissociated from heart; heart severed from head; heads dissociated from genitals.”